alfredgaleno/UFOs/README.md

 ![image](https://user-images.githubusercontent.com/91395269/154608220-a1073d69-202e-4a19-8685-40a74926ef20.png)

-THe site is a great source for infomation and can allow the user to discover insights for themselves.
+The site is a great source for infomation and can allow the user to discover insights for themselves.

 ## Summary